lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

   bit 9 -> operationalSwitch max (special limit switch for Elevation)

+  bit 10 -> camera cable wrap deviation negative (special limit switch for deviation between the camera rotator and the camera cable wrap)

+  bit 11 -> camera cable wrap deviation positive (special limit switch for deviation between the camera rotator and the camera cable wrap)

 #### softLimitPosition

 This event reports the position for the software limits, bits 0 and 1 of the limits event bit mask.
 See example below: